 Your margin on that product is 37.5%.
 As you can see, the markup and margin percentages are not the same.

 You can use margin to determine your prices if you want to earn a specific margin.
 However, markup is used more for setting prices, and margin is used more for determining how much you take away.

 Keystone pricing is a standard 100% markup.
 With keystone pricing, you apply this standard markup to all your products.

 Keystone pricing might not be best if you sell a wide array of products.
 You might find that some products are priced too low while others are priced too high.

 A value-based price is a price set based on how much value your customers place on a product.
 Even though markup or margin might put your product at a lower price, customers might be willing to pay more because of their perceived value.
 Customers might perceive a greater value based on experience with other products or competitors.
 Or, they might see a greater value based on novelty or rarity.

 MSRP stands for manufacturer’s suggested retail price.
 This is the price the manufacturer recommends that you sell their products at.
-The MSRP helps manufactures standardize the prices of their products across multiple retailers.
+The MSRP helps manufacturers standardize the prices of their products across multiple retailers.

 The MSRP also makes it easy for you to determine the prices for your products.
 But, by using the MSRP, you may not get a pricing advantage over your competitors.